Dental braces

 Dental braces (also known as orthodontic braces, or simply braces) are devices used in orthodontics that align and straighten teeth and help position them with regard to a person's bite, while also aiming to improve dental health.
 They are often used to correct underbites, as well as malocclusions, overbites, open bites, gaps, deep bites, cross bites, crooked teeth, and various other flaws of the teeth and jaw.
 Braces can be either cosmetic or structural.
 Dental braces are often used in conjunction with other orthodontic appliances to help widen the palate or jaws and to otherwise assist in shaping the teeth and jaws.

 Braces are an orthodontic device.
 They are to make the teeth straight, and to correct problems in a person's bite.
 There are many natural problems which occur to the way teeth fit together, but not everyone needs or will need braces.

 However, the use of braces is quite common, even when they are not medically necessary.
-Their cosmetic use for young females is more common in countries with first world economies.
+Their cosmetic use is more common in countries with first world economies.
 To overcome the visibility of traditional metal braces, there are now nearly transparent braces.
 Sometimes braces are possible behind the teeth, and so are not in view.